 - You can enjoy the water!

 - Rivers are dynamic and it is irresponsible to raft without the appropriate protective gear!

 McCarthy River Tours is proud to be the first raft company in Wrangell St Elias National Park to outfit our guests with drysuits.
-We are die hard river fanatics and we wouldn’t sell your safety short, no matter what you hear or where in the state you boat, look for an outfitter that takes your safety on your Alaska raft trip seriously!
+We are diehard river fanatics and we wouldn’t sell your safety short.
+No matter what you hear, or where in the state you raft, look for an outfitter that takes your safety on your Alaska raft trip seriously!